Alcibiades-Capital/valorem-website/site/_docs/clear-addresses.md

 ---
 date: 2023-04-12 00:00:00
-title: Valorem Clear Smart Contract Addresses - Your On-Chain Gateway
+title: Clear Addresses
-description: Unlock the power of Valorem Clear through our official smart contract addresses.
+description: Your On-Chain Gateway.
+Unlock the power of Valorem Clear through our official smart contract addresses.
 Navigate with confidence in the world of on-chain derivatives, backed by our transparent and cutting-edge options clearing contracts.
 ---

 Welcome, visionary traders and innovators, to the nerve center of Valorem Clear - our official smart contract addresses.